pyladies/pyladies-kit/handbook/index.rst

 The IRC #pyladies channel is always available for anyone to use for virtual meetups.
 Feel free to use it without asking, or create a
 #pyladies-whatever channel if you prefer.
-If you need help registering
-your channel, ask sandy@pyladies.com.

 Meetups as part of a Python user group (PUG) meetup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~